fiskaltrust/portal-manual-doc/doc/handbook-fr/fiscal-access.md

 ### 2. Identify queue for creating the fiscal archive

-As the second step, the queue for the POS-System and/or outlet has to be identified for the fiscal control.
+As the second step, the queue for the POS-System and/or outlet must be identified for the fiscal control.
 An outlet usually has one queue which holds all the receipts issued.
 To enhance performance or avoid working issues there can be more than one queue per outlet.
 In this case, this and the following steps have to be repeated to get for each queue to access the fiscal information.

 [![https://portal.fiskaltrust.fr/Queue/](images/fiscal-archive/02-identify-queue.png "https://portal.fiskaltrust.fr/Queue/" )](https://portal.fiskaltrust.fr/Queue/)
 Export fiscal archive - Identify the queue to be exported in the fiskaltrust.Portal